danbruder/trello-cli/README.md

 ![logo](./logo-simple.png)

-# Trello CLI for LLM Use
+# Trello CLI for humans and LLMs

 A comprehensive Trello CLI tool built in Go that provides full access to Trello's API with features optimized for LLM integration including context optimization, batch operations, and flexible output formats.